acgetchell/mundus-atrox/src/journals/seventh.md

 1. *Benjamin* misses a swing with his staff.
 2. I knock the one on 5HP down.
 3. *Viker* drops a Construct.
-4. *Steve* moves to the Contruct with 14 HP and misses a swing.
+4. *Steve* moves to the Construct with 14 HP and misses a swing.
 5. *CoralKing* flanks the last Construct and uses his Flurry of attacks.
 He hits once, deals 7 damage, and it drops!
 As it falls apart, the magic ring and a black, decayed finger fall out of it!!!

 The Stegosaurs turn toward us, not knowing if they need to defend themselves against us.
 We back off, slowly. *Benjamin* and *Viker* speak soothingly.
 It turns out the female was the one up defending